 Before your course launches, review your course(s) designs, polish up and post welcome announcements in online learning platforms, and make sure instructor information is current.
 Several pre-course preparation steps (below) will help your course unfold more smoothly for you and your students.

 Once your course time and meeting modality are confirmed, communicate with your students your plans for achieving interaction.
-Especially for students who opt to learn remotely who will need to order books online, a two-week lead time to the start of classes (or August 4) will be crucial.
+Especially for students who opt to learn remotely who will need to order books online, a two-week lead time to the start of classes will be crucial.
 The following pre-course design tasks will help you zero in on your course plans:

 Preparing Your Online Learning Platforms